 Small-scale hydropower projects, which Malaysian regulations classify as run-of-river schemes up to 30 MW in installed capacity, are also contributing to the country’s electricity supply, especially in rural areas.
 Their development has been incentivised by a feed-in tariff (FiT) scheme adopted in 2011, which allows small generators to sell electricity to the national utility through the grid.

-As of January 2017, installed capacity of small hydropower under the FiT scheme is 30 MW, with plants in progress representing over 200 MW, the largest share of all renewables.
+As of December 2022, installed capacity of hydropower under the FiT scheme is 96.8 MW, with plants in planned progress of a further 600 MW, the largest share of all renewables.

 As well as contributing to a more balanced energy mix, hydropower development is fundamental to the Malaysian Government’s efforts to reduce its greenhouse gas emissions intensity of GDP by 45 per cent by 2030 relative to 2005 levels.
 The government is confident of reaching the target, claiming it had already recorded a 33 per cent reduction by the end of 2015.

 The government’s target will be further supported by the purchasing of up to 100 MW of hydroelectricity from Laos, via Thailand, following the signing of a memorandum of understanding in 2016.
 It’s expected to take place by 2018 and it could be increased further in the future.

 This country profile is featured in the 2017 Hydropower Status Report.
 You can download the full report here.